nerfsunny/MAL-Lists/2025/mrc/mrc_item_432.md

+---
+title: MRC2025 43.2
+---

 ## ABOUT ME

 This list contains a list of manga eligible for the following challenge item, as of March 20, 2025:

-(432) Read a manga that an active MRC staff member has rated 9 or higher.
+(43.2) Read a manga that an active MRC staff member has rated 9 or higher.

 The list of eligible manga can be found under the [Manga List](#manga_list) section of the file.
 This list is sorted in alphabetical order and contains a hyperlink to their respective MAL page.